-Straus Media, a New York Group of 17 community weeklies in contiguous cities including Manhattan, Southeastern New York, New Jersey and Pennsylvania, will be the first U.S. newspaper group to relaunch sites on Millenium, a CMS system by Protec Media.
+Straus Media, a New York Group of 17 community weeklies in contiguous cities including Manhattan, Southeastern New York, New Jersey and Pennsylvania, will be the first U.S. newspaper group to relaunch sites on Milenium, a CMS system by Protecmedia.

-Protec, a European company with $22 million in revenues, recently entered the U.S. market with Millennium, a CMS with a lower price point but all of the core benefits Protec provides to some of the worlds largest international newspapers: cloud-based operations and a data-driven workflow.
+Protecmedia, a European company with $22 million in revenues, recently entered the U.S. market with Milenium, a CMS with a lower price point but all of the core benefits Protecmedia provides to some of the worlds largest international newspapers: cloud-based operations and a data-driven workflow.

 “We wanted to create a centralized workflow for multiple small papers across multiple devices, with some shared content,” said Jean Straus, publisher at Straus Media.